 First bred and introduced into the commercial aquarium market in the late 1800s, the Comet gets its name due to its long, flowing tail fins.
 Many people think these give the fish the appearance of a comet burning a trail through the sky.
+They will dart around their enclosure and due to their hardy nature are best suited for a pond.

 Comets are very similar to Common goldfish and the two are often confused.